Uganda-lang/OSAL/README.md

 **OSAL** This is an extension api for the ease access of the models we've developed.
-All the models can be accessed on the []
+All the models can be accessed on the [huggingface hub](https://huggingface.co/USOAL)

 ## Features